Anan Lestaluhu

-Anan Mirgaf Lestaluhu (born 22 September 1999) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Bekasi City, on loan from Liga 1 club RANS Nusantara.
+Anan Mirgaf Lestaluhu (born 22 September 1999) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Dejan.

 Career

 Persija

 Anan got his official professional debut when he played as a starter against PSIS to replace Rezaldi Hehanusa.
 He played 65 minutes before being substituted with Michael Orah.

 Bali United

 On 21 May 2019, Anan officially signed a two-year contract with Bali United, as a part of swap transfer with Feby Eka Putra went to Persija.
 Bali United registered him for 2019 Liga 1 to completes the quota of U-23 players.

 He resigned from Bali United on 4 August 2020 because he will take the test to become a police.

 RANS Cilegon

 In 2021, Anan signed a contract with Indonesian Liga 2 club RANS Cilegon.
 He made his league debut on 28 September against Dewa United at the Gelora Bung Karno Madya Stadium, Jakarta.